Nights you don't want to miss

 STARRING

 DOZY BEAKY MICK & TICH.
-Originally called Dave Dee And The Bostons formed in 1961.
-Changing their name to Dave Dee, Dozy Beaky Mick and Tich in 1964.
-In 1966 the band were in the charts for 50 weeks out of 52.
+In 1964 the music scene was lit up with arrival of Dave Dee Dozy Beaky Mick and Tich.
+By 1966 on a massive roll the band were in the charts for 50 weeks out of 52.
 In Germany alone in 1967, record sales outsold The Rolling Stones and The Beatles.
 Hits include Bend It, Zabadak and The Legend Of Xanadu plus many more.
+This fast-moving energetic set from DBMT will have you dancing and singing in the isles performing hit after hit after hit.

 THE FORTUNES.
-Hailing from Birmingham England, the band first came into prominence in 1964 with their hit single Caroline, which was used as the signature tune for the influential Pirate Radio Station of the same name.
-Other classics include Storm In A Teacup, You’ve Got Your Troubles, Freedom Come Freedom Go.
+Hailing from Birmingham England, the band first came into prominence in 1963 with their hit single Caroline, which was used as the signature tune for the influential Pirate Radio Station of the same name.
+Other classics include, Storm In A Teacup, You’ve Got Your Troubles, Freedom Come Freedom Go.
+The Fortunes still continue to tour the world today.

 Princess Theatre, Torquay